 Enrolling is fast and easy!

 If you have an @athens.edu or @my.athens.edu email address, you are already enrolled in Athens State Emergency Alerts and will automatically receive a notification via email.
-To log-in and choose other forms of notification, such as text message notifications, click the sign-up button above and choose “Forgot Password.”
-This will generate a password link where you can set your own password and access the system.
+To log in and choose other forms of notification, such as text message notifications, click the sign-in button above and choose “First-time users create password”.

 Message and data rates may apply.
 You may stop your mobile subscription at any time by replying STOP to any text message from Athens State Alerts.